Your Kitchen Renovation Costs—and Where That Money Goes

 Joel and Eric’s kitchen in Prospect Heights, Brooklyn

 Imagine cooking in your new kitchen for the first time…the style!
 The smart layout!
 The shiny new appliances and lovely lighting!
 The team at Sweeten is inspired daily by our clients’ posts describing their renovation dreams, and the best place to start the process is with a realistic budget.
+Sweeten’s guide will help you learn what to expect for kitchen renovation costs.

 The national average for a basic kitchen renovation is $22,000 and swings up to about $60,000 for a major overhaul.
 What if your desires exceed your bank account?
 Tweaking the budget so your project comes within your price range while maintaining quality begins with understanding the cost breakdown.